To carry out an investigation in order to answer a central question: Does soap float?

 - How is the appearance (size, texture, etc.) of Ivory soap different from the others?
 Do you think that has something to do with why it floats?

 - Read the ingredients on the soap label.
 Is there something in Ivory soap that isn’t in the other soaps?
 If so, would that make it float?

 Now have students read a little about the background of Ivory soap.
-Have them read Ivory Pure Fun: Ivory Floating Soap Legend on the Ivory Soap Website.
+Have them read Ivory Soap Comes Clean on Floating, from CBS News.